Mariners bats can’t take advantage and bullpen can’t hold on in extra-innings loss to Yankees

 While the lead was lost, it could have been much worse for the Mariners.

 “He hung in there and got the big outs and the big double play ball when we needed it to keep the game right there,” Servais said.
-“That’s the spot for him to pitch in and he just didn’t quite have it tonight.
+“That’s the spot for him to pitch in, and he just didn’t quite have it tonight.
 Fortunately it was only one run.”

 Right-hander Drew Steckenrider kept the game tied and sent it to the 10th inning, working around a one-out double from Gleyber Torres by getting Kyle Higashioka and Gardner to pop out.